The Bible was written thousands of years ago. Is it still relevant to your day-to-day life?

 We are children of God with free will.
 We are loved by the One who is love (1 John 4:8).

-Yes, we are marred.
-We are tainted by sin because of the way we used our free will.
+Yes, sin has tainted us because of the way we used our free will.

 But we are also redeemable!

-We are children of God who now have a tendency toward sin, but we can be redeemed if we choose God, believing Jesus died to enable us to make this choice.
+We are children of God who now have a tendency toward sin, but we can be redeemed if we choose God.
+When we believe Jesus died to save us, God will redeem us.

 But what does it have to do with our lives today?
 What does it have to do with you waking up, making breakfast, going to work or school, dealing with an illness or a tragedy or a difficult person in your life?